 In some cases, it may be possible to restore the moisture to the peatlands while maintaining crop yields and even reducing atmospheric emissions (8).
 However, climate change is already negatively impacting agricultural production (9,10,11,12).
 Some research suggests there is not enough available cropland to keep up with demand (13).
 In order to produce enough agricultural products in the future, governments need to promote research into innovation centered around efficiency and resiliency in the agricultural system.

 Cellular agriculture (CellAg) is another promising scientific field with the potential to make agriculture more efficient, cheaper, and even more nutritious.
-By generating agricultural goods in a laboratory setting, it’s possible grow cotton without a field and to grow protein without an animal.
-Unlike GE crops which are modified plants, cellular agriculture generates a plant product by growing the plant cells and harvesting the desired product directly.
-For example, Boston-based company Galy aimsto produce cotton in a lab which would be quicker, cheaper, and less impactful for the environment than traditional farming practices (18).
+By generating agricultural goods in a laboratory setting, it’s possible to grow cotton without a field and to grow protein without an animal.
+Unlike GE crops which are modified plants, cellular agriculture generates a plant produced by growing the plant cells and harvesting the desired product directly.
+For example, Boston-based company Galy aims to produce cotton in a lab that would be quicker, cheaper and less impactful for the environment than traditional farming practices (18).

 The concept of growing cells more purposefully can also be applied to animal products.
 Designed by NASA-funded research in 2002, the Muscle Protein Production System was designed to grow animal protein in the limited environment of space (19).
 A decade later, a press conference was held which aired a tasting of the first laboratory-grown hamburger (20).
 Although a remarkable proof-of-concept, that burger was likely the most expensive chunk of meat to ever exist, perhaps worth it; considering that was also the only burger to be guaranteed fecal contamination-free, which currently occurs in about 50% of meat products (21,22).